 By the time it was contained, seven weeks after ignition, The Wallow Fire had cost $109 million to fight, the most expensive in state history.

-Denuded mountain slopes are unable to sustain heavy rains and often collapse in waves of mud and rock.
+Denuded mountain slopes can’t sustain heavy rains and can collapse in waves of mud and rock.

 “That’s going to continue for several years.”

 But like the Chiricahuas, many hillsides in the Wallow burn area filled in with lush, new growth just weeks after the fire.

 The grasses and flowers come first.
 Life is gradually returning to, well, not normal.

 Wally Covington directs Northern Arizona University’s Ecological Restoration Institute.

 In a 2011 interview, he told me a fire like the Wallow would forever alter the flow patterns of watersheds in the Apache-Sitgreaves National Forest.

 The runoff also encourages rampant non-native plant growth.
 How?

 Wildfires release nitrogen into the air and ground.
 Covington pointed to studies of prescribed burns in areas where fuel such as pine needles and wood accumulate on the forest floor.